-As the “master” of your home, you deserve a bedroom that’s uniquely suited to you.
-However, it is not uncommon for more money to be spent decorating and remodeling shared living spaces rather than master bedrooms.
+As the owner of your home, you deserve a bedroom that’s uniquely suited to you.
+However, it is not uncommon for more money to be spent decorating and remodeling shared living spaces, rather than master bedrooms.

-If your bedroom has been sitting by the wayside for several years, it’s probably in need of a makeover.
-Here’s a look at some of the top design trends for remodeling your master bedroom.
+If your bedroom has been sitting by the wayside for several years, it’s probably in need of a refresh.
+Here’s a look at some of the top design trends for remodeling your primary bedroom.

-Moving Your Master Bedroom to the First Floor
+Moving Your Primary Bedroom to the First Floor

 This trend has been around for quite some time, but it’s continuing to grow in popularity.
-Two-story homes with master bedrooms on the first floor are some of the most popular floor plans for new construction homes.
+Two-story homes with the owner’s bedrooms on the first floor are some of the most popular floor plans for new construction homes.

 Why is that?

 Eighty percent of baby boomers are homeowners, and two-thirds of them are planning to live out their retirement years in their current home.
-For several years, builders and remodelers have been aware of this and have made two-story homes retirement-friendly.
-The most common way of doing this is by moving the master bedroom to the first floor.
-Remodeling your master bedroom can be as simple as updating a room on home’s first floor and turning it into a master suite.
-More extensive remodeling might include a home addition to make space for your first-floor master bedroom.
+For several years, builders and remodelers have taken action by making two-story homes retirement-friendly.
+The most common way of doing this is by moving the owner’s bedroom to the first floor.
+Remodeling your primary bedroom can be as simple as updating a room on the home’s first floor and turning it into an owner’s suite.
+More extensive remodeling might include a home addition to make space for your first-floor owner’s bedroom.

-If your home has multiple, smaller bedrooms, or smaller bedrooms in general, you should consider knocking down the walls between them or a home addition to create more space.
+If your home has multiple, smaller bedrooms, consider knocking down the walls between them to create more space.
 This can also be accomplished by building an addition to your home.
-Luxurious owner’s suites with walk-in closets and spacious bathrooms are a great value add to homes.
-We are seeing a huge trend in master suites serving more as a getaway and a place to relax.
+Luxurious owner’s suites with walk-in closets and spacious bathrooms are a great way to add value to homes.
+We are seeing a huge trend in owner’s suites serving more as a getaway and a place to relax.

-A decked out master suite can be just what you need to relax and have your own space, especially if you have other family members living with you.
+A decked-out owner’s suite can be just what you need to relax and have your own space, especially if you have other family members living with you.
 While multigenerational living is great, everyone benefits from having their own retreat and personal space.
 Plus, who doesn't love a walk-in closet?

 While this trend isn’t for everyone, it’s definitely more common than it used to be.
 Millennials tend to choose smaller homes, which means they have to utilize all of their available living space by adding office space, storage and more.
 Their creativity for space-saving designs has spread to larger homes and other generations.

-How can your master bedroom do double duty?
-Remodeling your master bedroom to do serve more than one purpose doesn’t have to break your budget.
+How can your primary bedroom do double duty?
+Remodeling your primary bedroom to serve more than one purpose doesn’t have to break your budget.
 You can arrange furniture in a way that creates “sections” in your bedroom.
-However, if you desire a secluded reading nook or home office, adding walls and french doors can create the seclusion you desire without much impact on your room’s floor plan.
+However, if you desire a secluded reading nook or home office, adding walls and french doors can create the seclusion you desire without much impact on your room’s floor plan or square footage.

-Bold and darker colored walls have started popping up in more master bedrooms as well.
+Bold and darker colored walls have started popping up in more primary bedrooms as well.
 Darker color pallets lend themselves to a cozy and comforting environment, ensuring your bedroom will be a place for relaxation and rest.
 In fact, this trend hasn’t kept to just the master bedroom of a home.
 More kitchens, bathrooms, and home exteriors have started displaying darker color pallets.

-Your master bedroom is for YOU.
+Your bedroom is for YOU.
 It should reflect the design style that you find most appealing.
 Don’t follow trends that you’re not comfortable with, and don’t be afraid to try an out-of-the-box design that you like.
-Remember, remodeling your master bedroom should be all about you, your needs, and your wants.
+Remember, remodeling your primary bedroom should be all about you, your needs, and your wants.

 Tilghman Builders has experience helping families throughout Bucks County, PA and Montgomery County, PA remodel their homes.
 View our portfolio or contact us to get started remodeling your master bedroom today!